-Sounds a bit complicated and scientific but psychologial safety is just about individuals being able to contribute without fear of being ignored, criticised, ridiculed, humiliated or in any other way put down, which would discourage them from contributing again.
-Lack of psychological safety can be a real problem for all organisations, large and small, as it can mean that only, say, 20-30% of your people feel comfortable contributing and the vast majority don't.
-If this is happening in your organisation you are missing out on a lot of ideas and input that could make the difference between success and failure.
+...is a reference to individuals being able to contribute at work without fear of being ignored, criticised, ridiculed, humiliated or in any other way put down, which would discourage them from contributing again.
+Lack of psychological safety can be a real problem for organisations because it usually means that about 20-30% of your people feel comfortable contributing and the vast majority don't.
+If this is happening in your company you are missing out on a lot of ideas and input that could make the difference between success and failure.
 These two short articles explain psychological safety in more detail:

-In trying to understand what makes a team successful Google discovered that it isn't much to do with the make up of the team or the individual members but is everything to do with psychological safety.
+In seeking to understand what makes a team successful Google discovered that it isn't down to the make up of the team or the individual members but rather it is how psychologically safe people feel when working together.
 This short post explains:

 Teamwork & teaming